NetworkedPlanet/website/_posts/2017-02-28-introducing-datadock.md

 ### Keep hold of your data

-All the standards-complaint published data produced by DataDock is pushed to your GitHub account.
-You keep hold of the data, you can turn off DataDock's access any time you wish, and keep all the data produced.
+All the standards-compliant data produced by DataDock is published to your GitHub account.
+You can turn off DataDock's access any time you wish, and keep all the data it produced.

 ### Cloud-based